2023 Schools for a Master’s Highly Focused on Management Science Major in West Virginia

 Avg Cost*

 When pursuing a degree in today’s world, students have many different options to choose from.
-College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
-Our “Schools for a Master’s Highly Focused on Management Science Major in West Virginia” ranking is part of that endeavor.
+At College Factual, we’re committed to helping you make that decision by providing information such as that found in our “Schools for a Master’s Highly Focused on Management Science Major in West Virginia” ranking.

-Across West Virginia, there were 83 management sciences and quantitative methods graduates with average earnings and debt of $0 and $0 respectively.
-At the master’s degree level specifically, there were 51 management sciences and quantitative methods graduates with average earnings and debt of $54,814 and $0 respectively.
+Across West Virginia, there were 110 management sciences & quantitative methods graduates with average earnings and debt of $0 and $0 respectively.
+At the master’s degree level specifically, there were 61 management sciences & quantitative methods graduates with average earnings and debt of $54,814 and $43,099 respectively.

-This year’s “Schools for a Master’s Highly Focused on Management Science Major in West Virginia” ranking looked at 2 colleges that offer degrees in a bachelor’s in management sciences and quantitative methods.
-The colleges and universities that top this list are recognized because their management sciences and quantitative methods program is one of the largest majors offered at the school.
+For this year’s “Schools for a Master’s Highly Focused on Management Science Major in West Virginia” ranking, we looked at 2 colleges that offer a degree in management sciences & quantitative methods.
+The colleges and universities that top this list are recognized because their management sciences & quantitative methods program is one of the largest majors offered at the school.

 More Ways to Rank Management Sciences & Quantitative Methods Schools